netenglabs/suzieq/docs/inventory.md

 - name: eos-devices
   devtype: eos
 ```

+!!! information
+    The fields specified in the `device` section are treated as default values, which are provided if the node does not have one.
+Fields such as `devtype` or `transport` could be already provided by the source, in this case device will not override them.

 ## <a name='auths'></a>Auths

 This section is optional in case Suzieq native and ansible source types.
 Here a set of default authentication sources can be defined.
-Currently a `cred_file` type and a static default type are defined.
+Currently a `cred-file` type and a static default type are defined.
 This way if credentials are not defined in the sources, default values can be applied.

 Currently for both SSH and REST API, the only supported is username and password, therefore you will not be able to set api keys.